radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 Terraform recipes are download from internet too, since they are available as public modules.
 These recipes are downloaded onto an empty directory `/terraform` which is mounted into the applications RP pod.
 Then the installed terraform executable executes these recipes in the current directory.
 Terraform communicates with AWS and Azure as needed to deploy resources.

 #### Data Serialization / Formats

-We use custom parsers to parse Radius-related resource IDs and do not use any other custom parsers and instead rely on Kubernetes built-in parsers.
-Therefore, we trust Kubernetes security measures to handle data serialization and formats securely.
+We use custom parsers to parse Radius-related resource IDs and do not use any other custom parsers.
 The custom parser that parses Radius resource IDs has its own security mechanisms that don't accept anything other than a Radius resource ID.

 We also use json for data interchange between Applications RP and other services.
 We use golang standard libraries to parse json.